random689/tp/docs/UserGuide.md

 - involvement

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-The `filterStudent` command differs from the `findStudent` in that `findStudent` only finds students by **name**, where as the `filterStudent` command allows the user to filter out students based on **tags and involvement**.
+The `filterStudent` command differs from the `findStudent` in that `findStudent` only finds students by **name**, whereas the `filterStudent` command allows the user to filter out students based on **tags and involvement**.
 </div>

 Format:
 - `filterStudent [INVOLVEMENT] [t/TAG]…​`

-* It allows filtering by either `tag` or `involvement` or both
+* It allows filtering by either `tag` or `involvement` or both.
 * Either `involvement` or `tag` must be present.
-* The search for both tag and involvement is case-insensitive. e.g `hans` will match `Hans`
+* The search for both tag and involvement is case-insensitive. e.g `hans` will match `Hans`.
-* The search is for both tag and involvement matches substrings, e.g `han` will match `Hans`
+* The search is for both tag and involvement matches substrings, e.g `han` will match `Hans`.
 * Involvement searches are broken up.
 That is, if the command was `filterStudent One Two`, `One Two` be broken up into two strings `One` and `Two` and it will search for involvement that contains both `One` and `Two`.
 * Students matching **all** of the search will be returned (i.e. `AND` search).
 For example, if the search was `filterStudent chess club t/member`, only students whose involvement is `chess club` **and** has tags containing `member` will be returned.
 * Only alphanumeric tag parameters in the search are allowed.
-* Involvement must come before Tag. e.g. `filterStudent chess club t/member` is allowed but `filterStudent t/member chess club` is not
+* Involvement must come before Tag. e.g. `filterStudent chess club t/member` is allowed but `filterStudent t/member chess club` is not.

 Examples: